omltcat/turbulent-flow/INSTALL.md

 ### VS Code Python Extension
 On the Extensions tab on the left, search for "Python" and install the one by Microsoft.

 Now, open any Python file in the project folder.
 If you try to click the "Run" button on the top right, a pop-up will appear, asking you for a Python interpreter.
 Select the one with "eddy" in its name.
-You can also do this from the bottom right corner of the VS Code window.
+You can also do this from the bottom right corner of the VS Code window. *If nothing is listed, restart VS Code so it can detect the new conda changes*.

 > Note: Selecting Python interpreter here and activating conda environment in the terminal are two independent actions.
 You should make sure both are set correctly.
 > ***Hopefully***, they will both be set automatically from now on.
 But please double-check each time you reopen VS Code.